CenturyBoys/meeseeks-singleton/README.md

 assert a1a == a1b
 assert a1c != a1b
 ```
-In this example, we set the `by_args_hash` to `True` and validate if the two first calls result in the same object despite the kwargs order being different.
+In this example, we set  `by_args_hash` variable to `True` and validate if the first two calls result in the same object despite the kwargs order being different.
 The last validation shows us that different args and kwargs result in different objects.